ankitnewjobs/Terraform/Day:- 07 Multiple-Provider-Configurations/Readme.md

 Terraform typically uses a *default* provider configuration.
 However, there are scenarios where you may need to specify distinct settings for different resources.
 To achieve this, Terraform allows you to create additional provider configurations with unique settings and identifiers (aliases).

-1. **Default Provider Configuration**

-   - This is the standard configuration that resources will use if no explicit provider is specified.
+1. **Default Provider Configuration**: This is the standard configuration that resources will use if no explicit provider is specified.

-   - Example:

-     # Provider-1 for East US (Default Provider)
+   - Example: # Provider-1 for East US (Default Provider)

      provider "azurerm" {
        features {}
      }

-2. **Additional Provider Configuration with an Alias**

-   - You can create another provider configuration with different settings and give it an alias.
+2. **Additional Provider Configuration with an Alias**: You can create another provider configuration with different settings and give it an alias.
 The alias helps to reference this specific configuration in resource definitions.

-    - Example:

-     # Provider-2 for West US Region
+    - Example: # Provider-2 for West US Region

      provider "azurerm" {
        features {